 Heatwaves can be dangerous for the very young, older people and those with serious illnesses.
 In extreme cases, excess heat can lead to heatstroke.

-If a Heatwave does occur this summer it is important to be prepared and take steps to reduce the risks both for yourself and those friends and relatives that may be vulnerable.
-There are many simple ways to do this and free, easy to follow guidance is included on the Department of Health website.
+When a heatwave does occur, it is important to be prepared and take steps to reduce the risks both for yourself and those friends and relatives that may be vulnerable.
+There are many simple ways to do this and you can find easy to follow guidance through these links: